peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  Use GetAddresses(\To\) instead.
 * `static Message MakeMultilingualMessage​(List<Message> messages,
                        List<String> languages)`<br>
  Generates a multilingual message (see RFC 8255) from a list of messages and a list of language strings.
+* `static Message NewBodyPart()`<br>
+ Creates a message object with no header fields.
+* `Message RemoveHeader​(int index)`<br>
+ Removes a header field by index.
+* `Message RemoveHeader​(String name)`<br>
+ Removes all instances of the given header field from this message.
+* `Message SelectLanguageMessage​(List<String> languages) multipart/multilingual`<br>
+ Selects a body part for a multiple-language message ( multipart/multilingual) according to the given language priority list.
+* `Message SelectLanguageMessage​(List<String> languages,
+                     boolean preferOriginals) multipart/multilingual`<br>
+ Selects a body part for a multiple-language message ( multipart/multilingual) according to the given language priority list and original-language preference.
 * `Message SetBody​(byte[] bytes)`<br>
  Sets the body of this message to the given byte array.
 * `void setContentDisposition​(ContentDisposition value)`<br>
 * `void setContentType​(MediaType value)`<br>
 * `Message SetCurrentDate()`<br>
- Sets this message's Date header field to the current time as its value.
+ Sets this message's Date header field to the current time as its value, with an unspecified time zone offset.
 * `Message SetDate​(int[] dateTime)`<br>
  Sets this message's Date header field to the given date and time.
 * `Message SetHeader​(int index,